CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-test/quality-control-test.md

 The Defects tab allows the user to view the sample size and enter the test's Passed and Defect quantity results.

-**ADD LINK** Defect codes can be added to categorize the failure and are used for analysis and reporting purposes.
+Defect codes can be added to categorize the failure and are used for analysis and reporting purposes.

 Note: these codes are copied to the NCMR transaction.